technicat/fedicat/README.md

 This repo started out as just a list of all the [Mastodon iOS apps](iosapps.md) I've found, but now it's also the github public home base for my [fediverse app](https://fedicat.com/) in progress and an associated Swift package with (hopefully) reusable code for the app, mainly [TootSDK](https://github.com/technicat/TootSDK) extensions.
 The current plan is to gradually move those into the TootSDK fork while migrating higher level code here (expect instability).

-- An object-oriented interface so you operate on objects instead of IDs, e.g. `client.boost(post)` instead of `client.boostPost(id: post.id)`.
-- Predicates like `post.isBoosted` instead of `post.boost ?? false` (not necessarily correct, sometimes a platform will just choose not to supply a value in certain contexts).
-- Common operation names on different types, e.g. `client.refresh(post)` and `client.refresh(account)`, `client.follow(tag)` and `client.follow(account)`, `client.delete(post)` and `client.delete(filter)`...
-- Simplified arguments, try to accomodate most common cases and avoid having to fill out parameter structs, e.g. call `client.updateProfile()`, `client.updateAccountSettings()`, and `client.updatePostDefaults()` with the relevant individual parameters instead of calling `client.updateCredentials` with a filled-out parameter struct.
-- `fave` instead of `favourite` (avoids British vs. American spelling and it's shorter) e.g. `client.fave(post)`, `client.unFave(post)`, and `post.isFaved`.
-- An `ISOCode` enum listing the language codes supported by the various platforms instead of passing strings, e.g. `client.getTranslation(of: post, in: .en)`.
-- `client.getInstance()` is a more precise name than `client.getInstanceInfo()` and it ensures that `client.flavour` is updated.
-- `instance.platform` returns a platform descriptor with feature support queries like `platform.supportsAnnouncements` based on the detected Mastodon API version.
-This avoids having to query `TootClient.flavour` and `TootClient.supportsFeature`, and new platforms can be added without messing with TootSDK.
-The descriptors have inheritance hierarchies that mirror forking relationships, e.g. `Hometown` is a subclass of `Mastodon`.
-- Random other conveniences.

 ## Style

 Try to follow the [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/)